Apprenticeship Tax

 • from 2:00 p.m. to 4:00 p.m.

-1. How can we best support patients at the end of their lives?
+1. What is the best way to support a patient at the end of life?

-Prospective students, save the date!
+Prospective students, be sure to mark your calendars!
 The open house will be held online on Saturday, March 6, 2021.
-More information will be available soon in this article!
+More information will be posted here soon!

-Come and meet us at our Faculty's Open House!
+Come join us at our Faculty's Open House!

-Come and join us at our Faculty Open House, which will take place on March 6, 2021, from 10 a.m. to 4 p.m.!
-This edition, organized by the University of Montpellier, will be 100% virtual.
+Come join us at our Faculty’s Open House, which will take place on March 6, 2021, from 10 a.m. to 4 p.m.!
+This year’s event, organized by the University of Montpellier, will be 100% virtual.

 At our booth, you can:

-• Ask our students, professors, and administrative staff your questions
+• Ask our students, faculty, and administrative staff your questions

 • Download documentation